You can use this page to create a random character for use in a Tavern Night.

 Natural Chemists (Automatic): Dark Elves have a natural affinity for alchemy and are trained from an early age to use it offensively against rivals.
 All Dark Elves are capable of throwing alchemical gas globes and do not need to purchase any skills to do so.

-Diurnal Vulnerability (Automatic): Between the hours of 6 AM and 6 PM and while outside of darkness, Dark Elves may not be healed by any means other than by First Aid, a Life spell, Physician or Ritual Magic.
+Diurnal Vulnerability (Automatic): Between the hours of 6 AM and 6 PM and while outside of darkness, Dark Elves may not be healed by any means other than by First Aid, Physician, and Life effects.
 If a Dark Elf enters an enclosed structure that includes a minimum of three walls plus ceiling for more than 10 minutes, they will regain their susceptibility to all forms of healing.
 Between the hours of 6 PM and 6 AM, Diurnal Vulnerability does not apply no matter the amount of light present.

 Wild Elves do their best to co-exist with nature, believing that the beasts and land are here for far more than simple exploitation.
 They consider few things worse than taking more than you need from the world.
 Examples of this would be mining expeditions, industrial forestry or commercial fishing.
 While they are intelligent enough to understand the ways of civilization and industrial progress, they choose to live a life outside of it.
 Wild Elves have no formal cities or homeland and tend to live in nomadic tribes.